(Hallux valgus, "Bunion", deviation of the big toe)

 For these deformities is a minimally invasive surgery no longer suitable, since the deviations of both the metatarsal and big toe are already too strong.
-The average V-tek intramedullary locking plate is used here and the bone cut is set at the base of the first metatarsal.
+The medium V-tek intramedullary locking plate is used here and the bone cut is set at the base of the first metatarsal.
 In addition, a soft tissue correction is necessary.

 All the above mentioned benefits apply here.

 Left, before the operation: Shoe pressure discomfort and pain at rest.
 After surgery, beautiful, pain-free foot.
 Also note the correction of the twisted toes.

 In the x-ray you can see the correction without loss of the first metatarsal length, thanks to the locking plate.
 The patient was able to resume full activity immediately after the operation.
 Material removal is not necessary thanks to the titanium plate.